duyng2512/prepare-interview/SW_ENGINEERING.md

 PCKE enhancement:
     - Problems: some client app can not save Client Id, client secret so that PCKE provide a better way to handle it.
     - Request authorize and get access token will have code_challenge parametet into it.

+Opaque Tokens:
+    - Basically we want to hide data from JWT, it will require additional encrypt/decrypt

+**DEEP LINK**

+- Scheme of deep link:
+  - geo
+  - content
+  - sms ...
+- Deep links have two kinds:
+    - For web: web links: for android 12 >, web links default open in browser
+    - For app: app links